BenedictAg/3040-A2/README.md

 9. Click the workflow run that corresponds to the commit
 10. Click on the link in the deploy bubble

+Upon clicking the link, you should be redirected to a website containing your portfolio.
+It should look like this

 # Authors and Acknowledgements
 The structure of the resume is inspired by the resumes found in Appendix D from the [Resume Book](https://www.umanitoba.ca/career-services/sites/career-services/files/2021-05/Online_Resume_Book.pdf) made by University of Manitoba Career Services